Right tree, right place

 Before planting anything in a right of way, consult this list of suggested low-growing trees and shrubs that may be compatible with certain areas of the right of way.
 Just remember that even if a particular tree or shrub is on the list, it might still be a problem if you plant it in the wrong place.

-That's why it's a good idea to always call your right of way specialist before planting anything.
+That's why it's a good idea to always call your TVA Transmission Right of Way Sector Forester before planting anything.
 They can help you make good choices that will enhance the beauty of your property without endangering the reliable power you and others depend on.

 More about how TVA manages vegetation for safe, reliable power